 Last updated: 5 February 2013.
 Content has not been amended and therefore may no longer be current.

 What are the expectations of the Australian Government for the process to adapt plans in response to new information into the future?

-The Australian Government will consider the draft and final updated regional NRM plans against the Principles for the Regional NRM Planning for Climate Change Fund.
+The Australian Government will consider the draft and final updated regional NRM plans against the Principles for Regional NRM Planning for Climate Change.
 Considerations will include whether the updated regional NRM plans adequately outline processes for future adaptation of the plan in response to new knowledge, changing circumstances and monitoring, evaluation and reporting information, and whether the plan outlines a process, and identifies triggers, for incorporation of new climate change knowledge and information.

 The process for adapting regional NRM plans over time will depend on the region's circumstances, in line with existing statutory or non-statutory arrangements.

 What are the Australian Government's expectations of governance arrangements for the NRM plans?

 Part of the assessment of applications for funding under Stream 1 included consideration of the applicant's capacity to deliver an updated regional NRM plan on time and within budget, and the proposed governance arrangements for updating the regional NRM plans.